Shiyu-j777/CauseText-Replicate/README.md

 The given dataset doesn't give any information about oracle and true_label, so I didn't use it to produce the replicate experiment.

+I have noticed the following issues:

+1. They evaluate the ATE using a plain main over the sequence of replication: I think this is in-appropriate.
+Instead the deviance from the True ATE is more meaningful

+2. The claimed SE is smaller than 0.5.
+However, with their 60 replicates, it is suggesting that the individual standard deviation of each ATE estimation occurance is around $0.5*\sqrt{60}$.
+This is around 3.87, which means that the variation of the estiamtion is **potentially very huge**, given the ground truth size.